UrbanCode/Deploy-docs/docs/com.udeploy.api.doc/topics/udclient_createenvironment.md

 {
   "applicationId": "Application ID associated with the Environment template.",
-  "description": "Description (optional)",
+  "cleanupCountToKeep": "Number of most recently deployed versions to keep (optional)",
+  "cleanupDaysToKeep": "Number of days to keep versions deployed to this environment (optional)",
+  "color": "HTML color code for the environment (optional)", "description": "Description (optional)", "historyCleanupDaysToKeep": "Number of days to keep application process history for this environment (optional)",
+  "lockSnapshots": "Whether snapshots will be locked when deployed to this environment (optional)",
   "name": "Environment name",
-  "teamMappings": [{
+  "noSelfApprovals": "When this option is selected, users that submit deployment requests cannot approve their own requests (optional)",
+  "requireApprovals": "Whether approvals will be required (optional)",
+  "requireSnapshot": "If enabled, all deployments must use a snapshot instead of loose versions (optional)", "snapshotDaysToKeep": "Number of days to keep snapshots deployed to this environment (optional)", "teamMappings": [{
     "resourceRoleId": "Id of Resource Type to apply to this team mapping (optional, can specify either this or